 While some files can be processed in the field, most of it was handled in the office on two custom-built PCs.

 “You could call them gaming PCs, but that would be underselling them a bit.
 Basically the computers are using as many top-of-the-line off-the-shelf components that you can buy.”
 The water-cooled computers are maxxed out with 64 - 128 GB of RAM.
-An M2.0 solid state hard drive handles the processing and runs the operating system, while the pictures were stored in 8TB HDDs.
+An AMD Threadripper CPU handles the processing, M.2 SSDs run the operating system, while the pictures were stored in 8TB HDDs.

 “Memory is key,” says MacNabb.
 “When running these big projects we’ll use up to 80% of the 128 gigs and if you’re trying to process these large blocks with a smaller amount of RAM, you just run out of RAM and it becomes your limiting factor.”
 MacNabb adds, “Since I built these computers, they’ve had zero days of downtime.
 They’ve been continuously processing data in Pix4Dmapper for eight months and twelve months straight, respectively.”While collecting and managing the images took some time, processing them was relatively straightforward.
 MacNabb and the team found they could use standard settings and get a great result.